isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 ## Assets: high budget, little time

 Even today, games offer loot boxes, pay-to-win and pay-to-skip purchases, and they sell cosmetics.
-Unlite the first three, the last one is hardly controversial.
+Unlike the first three, the last one is hardly controversial.

 - Pay-to-Win: to finish the game successfully you have to buy equipment with real money.
 Ideally this becomes apparent only of tou already are invested in the game emotionally and with lifetime.
 - Pay-to-Skip: gameplay is often interrupted with annoying delays in which you can't play, except you purchase immediate continuations with real money.
 - Lootboxes: The game sells you containers with "random" in-game assets, some of which are very important in the context of the game.
 The actual game is just a wrapper for an addictive (and usually rigged) game of chance.
-The practice is already illegal as unregulated gamling in several EU countries.
+The practice is already illegal as unregulated gambling in several EU countries.

 Contrary to this, cosmetics are widely accepted: These are assets that change the way the character or their equipment looks like, without affecting gameplay.
 Also, virtual houses and house furnishings that have no effect on gameplay.